GenesysCloudBlueprints/move-voicemail-to-s3-blueprint/README.md

 # MoveVoicemailToS3

+## Note

+This blueprint is incomplete and not being actively maintained.
+As a result, Genesys will be archiving this repository.

 ## Motivation
 Occasionally we run into situations where an oauth client needs a user context in order to function correctly.
 In such cases, a [Client Credential Oauth Grant](https://developer.genesys.cloud/authorization/platform-auth/use-client-credentials)